This article is written for home/office scenarios, it’s NOT recommended for production.

 - Do not join the server to the domain for security purposes.

-In this example, the network architecture for the Site-to-Site VPN in my configuration will look like this:
+In this example, the network architecture for the Site-to-Site VPN in our configuration will look like this:

 There are a lot of different options and scenarios, but I will use this architecture for the remainder of this guide.